webcrafters/ng-basics-2021/README.md

 Install a lorem ipsum generator from npm.

 Use the generator to create the data within the FunViewer's ngOnInit() method and set it as input for the FunComponent.

+## Task 4

+Instead of the lorem ipsum generator, let us create and use a service ChuckNorrisService that fetches chuck norris facts from a REST API.

+The service exposes the method

+fetchFact(): Observable<string>

+which returns an observable that emits one random Chuck Norris joke

+FunViewer injects the ChuckNorrisService and uses it to set the joke as input for the FunComponent.

+In this first implementation, there would only be one joke to display.
+Since our FunComponent looks better with many paragraphs, let us replicate the joke from fetchFact() 20 times, such that the paragraphs input is of the form

+["Chuck Norris once went to ... ", "Chuck Norris once went to ... ", ... ]  (20 times)

+The Chuck Norris Jokes API can be used with a GET request to "https://api.chucknorris.io/jokes/random".

+See the details of how the response is structured at "https://api.chucknorris.io/#!", or just try the request in your browser.